gingerbagpuss/CS-SWA/README.md

-# CS-SWA
+# CS-Edu
-Computer Science at SWA
+Computer Science for education